raigon44/AutoEncoder-Based-Image-Retrieval/README.md

 <img src="AE.PNG" alt="AuotEncoder">

-We tried different architectures for both the encoder and the decoder before selecting the architecture which we felt gave us the best result.
+We tried different architectures for both the encoder and the decoder before selecting the architecture that we felt gave us the best result.
 Initially, we tried with just one hidden dense layer.
 Then we iteratively kept adding more conv2D layers followed by max-pooling layers and kept on checking both the accuracy scores and the results of the sanity check plots.
 Some architecture gave us slightly better accuracy, but the sanity check results were not good.
 For instance, we tried an architecture where we stacked 2 conv2D layers and then added a max pooling layer.
 We added 3 more of these stacked layers in our encoder and retrained the model.
 Even though this stacked architecture (trained with 25 epochs) gave a better accuracy but the projected latent values had less number of clusters for images belonging to the same data class and image data was more widely distributed across the space.
 And even when we extracted similar images using the encoder model, the results were not satisfactory.
 Hence we decided to abandon this architecture.
 Similarly we tried some different architectures before fixing on the below one(figure 2 and figure 3).
-Additionally we also used the python library ‘hyperopt’ to fine tune the hyper parameter like number of hidden units in each layer.
+Additionally, we also used the python library ‘hyperopt’ to fine-tune the hyper parameter like the number of hidden units in each layer.
 Since the library was giving the best results for hyperparameters solely based on the metric like accuracy or loss, after a while we stopped using it.
 This was because we had to also consider the visualization of different sanity checks to choose the best model that captures the most important features in the 10 dimensional latent space.
 We used the hyper parameters we got while tuning with hyperopt as the base and changed it manually and retrained to see how the change is impacting the results during sanity check.

 The intuition for adding conv2D layers was to capture the local features like edges from the input image.
 And the intuition for adding the max pooling layer was to downsample the input image so as to get the most important global features from the feature map created by the conv2D layers.
 It also helped to reduce the size of the input to the next layer.